bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

   } else {
     /// The code to run if the feature is off
   }
+} else if (result.asFailure.exception is BKTTimeoutException) {
-} else {
+  /// During the initialization process, errors **are not** related to the initialization itself } else {
   /// Handle the error when there is no cache or the cache is not updated }